 First, let’s get the basics down.
+Both Google network has specific types of ads it can run.

 Display ads aren’t just for websites, and can appear in the following formats: